Story Updated July 24, 2019

-Judges have announced the winners for the 2019 ASLE Book Awards.
+Judges have announced the winners for the 2019 ASLE Book Awards and Graduate Student Paper Awards.
 These awards in the areas of ecocriticism and environmental creative writing were established in 2007 and are given biennially to recognize excellence in the field.

 ASLE Creative Writing Book Award Winner

 Rising: Dispatches from the New American Shore by Elizabeth Rush.
 Milkweed Editions, 2018.

 Judges (Elizabeth Dodd, John Tallmadge, and Laird Christensen) commented:

 “Rising offers a vivid, compassionate, and personal account of meetings with extraordinary people who, living on the margins of both our continent and our society, are most directly and tragically affected by global warming.
 A compelling, masterful blend of journalism, social critique, and personal discovery that brings climate change right to the reader’s door.

 Rush combines extensive research with moving personal connections to the places and people inhabiting those places affected by the oceans already rising–and the disruptions that rising and warming seas will increasingly unloose.
 Ambitious, important, and beautifully written.”